glycerine/rpc25519/README.md

 style API, and a generic []byte oriented API for carrying user typed or self describing []byte payloads (in `Message.JobSerz`).

-The `net/rpc` API continues to use gobs.
-We have simply layered that packages client-facing layer over our []byte slice transport infrastructure.
+The `net/rpc` API continues to use [gob encoding](https://pkg.go.dev/encoding/gob).
+We simply re-used that package's client-facing code layer, and wired it into/on top of our native []byte slice `Message` transport infrastructure.
+(The LICENSE file reflects this code re-use.)

 The byte slice API is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack)